Redlichia

 Redlichia is a genus of redlichiid trilobite in the family Redlichiidae, with large to very large species (up to 35 cm long).
+They are characterised by a flat body plan, prominent genial spines and for some species, a distinguished axial spine.
 Fossils of various species are found in Lower Cambrian (Toyonian)-aged marine strata from China, Korea, Pakistan, the Himalayas, Iran, Spain, southern Siberia, and Antarctica, and from Middle Cambrian (Ordian)-aged marine strata of Australia.

 Description

 Redlichia has a rather flat and thinly calcified dorsal exoskeleton of inverted egg-shaped outline, about 1½× longer than wide, measured across the base of the genal spines and disregarding the spine on the 11th segment of the articulated middle part of the body (or thorax).
 The headshield (or cephalon) is semicircular, about ⅓× as long as the body, with clear genal spines that are a smooth continuation of the border, that extend backward and outward and curving to be near parallel near their tips, which typically extend to the backhalf of the articulated middle part of the body (or thorax).
 The thorax consists of 11-17 segments, with the 11th from the front bearing a backward directed spine on the midline.